jazib-17/NYC-Taxi-Data-Project/README.md

 ### Notes on Running the Pipeline

-- PySpark is configured with `spark.driver.memory = 4g` to handle large datasets on a local machine
+The full NYC taxi dataset for a single month contains several million rows, which creates two practical challenges when working locally on Windows.

-- The full dataset exceeds Excel's row limit (~1M rows) — this is expected and intentional
+- **Memory limitations:** calling `toPandas()` on the full cleaned DataFrame caused a `java.lang.OutOfMemoryError: Java heap space` crash, meaning the JVM ran out of memory trying to collect all rows at once.
+To address this, PySpark is configured with `spark.driver.memory = 4g` and the output is sampled at 30% using `df_clean.sample(fraction=0.3, seed=42)` before converting to Pandas.
+A 30% sample still represents millions of rows and is more than sufficient for meaningful analysis and visualization, while keeping memory usage manageable on a standard laptop.

-- A 30% sample is saved for visualization; the full pipeline processes all rows
+- **GitHub file size limits:** even at 30%, the processed CSV files are large.
+GitHub enforces a 100MB limit per file, which the October output exceeded and had to be excluded from the repo.
+The other three months fall under the limit and are included.
+Any excluded file can be regenerated locally by running `extract.py` with the corresponding raw `.parquet` file in `data/raw/`.

-- On Windows, the output is saved via `toPandas().to_csv()` to avoid Hadoop/winutils requirements
+- **Windows CSV output:** saving is done via `toPandas().to_csv()` rather than Spark's native `.write.csv()` to avoid the need for a Hadoop installation or `winutils.exe` setup on Windows.
+This produces a single clean CSV file rather than Spark's default folder of part files, which is also more convenient for sharing and loading downstream.

 ---